valgaze/speedybot-mini/docs/webhooks.md

 ## Register Webhooks

-Once you have a server/worker/whatever running your agent, you'll need to setup webhooks so chat traffic can reach your agent
+Once you have a server/worker/whatever running your agent, you'll need to setup webhooks so chat traffic can reach your agent.

 - Set up webhooks with **[speedybot garage 🔧🤖](https://codepen.io/valgaze/pen/MWVjEZV)**